giantswarm/docs/src/content/basics/nodepools/index.md

 ## Instance distribution

-Node Pools can contain a mix of [On-Demand](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html) and [Spot Instances](https://aws.amazon.com/ec2/spot/) that will allow you to save money.
+Node pools can contain a mix of [On-Demand](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html) and [Spot Instances](https://aws.amazon.com/ec2/spot/) that will allow you to save money.

 There are 2 paramenters that will allow you to configure which instances are going to be used: